Serge Gainsbourg: 1928–1956: Early years

 Serge Gainsbourg was born in Paris on 2 April 1928, in the maternity ward of the Hôtel-Dieu de Paris on the Île de la Cité.
-He was the son of Russian Jewish immigrants, Joseph and Olga (Note: Short version: Olia, his mother's baptist name was Olga, as written on Gainsbourg's grave) Ginsburg.
+He was the son of Russian Jewish émigrés, Joseph and Olga (Note: Short version: Olia, his mother's baptist name was Olga, as written on Gainsbourg's grave) Ginsburg.

-Born Brucha Goda Besman (nicknamed Olia/Olga) in Feodosiya in 1894, Serge's mother was a mezzo-soprano singer.
-Serge's father Joseph was born in Constantinople in the Ottoman Empire of Ukrainian Jewish heritage in 1896.
+Born Brucha Goda Besman (nicknamed Olia/Olga) in Feodosiya in 1894 to a Russian-Jewish family, Serge's mother was a mezzo-soprano singer.
+Serge's father Joseph was born in Constantinople in the Ottoman Empire of Ukrainian-Jewish descent in 1896.
 Originally interested in painting, he entered the Petrograd Conservatory and then the Moscow Conservatory to study music, becoming a classically trained pianist.
 He came to Crimea, where he met and married Olga in 1918.
 The couple fled Odessa for Paris via Georgia and then Istanbul in the years following the Russian Revolution.
 The couple arrived in Marseille in 1921, settling in Paris near Olga's brother, who worked for the Louis Dreyfus Bank.
 Joseph became a piano performer at bars, casinos, and cabarets, while Olga sang at the Conservatoire Rachmaninoff.

 Serge and his twin sister Liliane had an elder brother Marcel, born in 1922, who died at sixteen months of pneumonia.
 They also had an older sister Jacqueline, born in 1926.

 The family lived in the working-class districts of Paris, first at 35 Rue de la Chine in the 20th arrondissement, and then at 11 Rue Chaptal in the 9th arrondissement.
 They obtained French nationality in 1932.
 Joseph taught Serge and Liliane to play the piano.
 At age 12, Serge enrolled at the École Normale de Musique de Paris.

 Gainsbourg's childhood was profoundly affected by the occupation of France by Germany during World War II.
 The identifying yellow star that Jews were required to wear haunted Gainsbourg; in later years he was able to transmute this memory into creative inspiration.
 Early in the summer of 1941, the family temporarily sought refuge in the commune of Courgenard in the Sarthe department, at a place called "La Bassetière," with Baptiste and Irma Dumur.